 Let us know your decision

-If you intend to leave a gift to the Eye Research Australia Foundation in your Will, or if you have already included us, we would appreciate the chance to thank you in person and invite to some of our special events, including tours of the labs and meeting senior researchers.
+If you intend to leave a gift to the Centre for Eye Research Australia Foundation in your Will, or if you have already included us, we would appreciate the chance to thank you in person and invite to some of our special events, including tours of the labs and meeting senior researchers.

 Your wishes will remain confidential.
 Please let us know by calling Michael Grigoletto on 1300 737 757.